Shell Asset Management Co. Reduces Stock Position in Pfizer Inc. (NYSE:PFE)

 NYSE:PFE opened at $32.12 on Friday.
 The company has a current ratio of 2.12, a quick ratio of 1.82 and a debt-to-equity ratio of 0.62.
 Pfizer Inc. has a 12 month low of $31.77 and a 12 month high of $54.93.
 The company has a market cap of $181.35 billion, a PE ratio of 8.54, a price-to-earnings-growth ratio of 1.11 and a beta of 0.61.
 The company has a 50 day simple moving average of $34.55 and a two-hundred day simple moving average of $36.99.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, December 4th.
-Stockholders of record on Friday, November 10th will be given a dividend of $0.41 per share.
-This represents a $1.64 dividend on an annualized basis and a dividend yield of 5.11%.
-The ex-dividend date is Thursday, November 9th.
-Pfizer’s payout ratio is 43.62%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, December 4th.
+Shareholders of record on Friday, November 10th will be given a $0.41 dividend.
+This represents a $1.64 dividend on an annualized basis and a yield of 5.11%.
+The ex-dividend date of this dividend is Thursday, November 9th.
+Pfizer’s dividend payout ratio (DPR) is presently 43.62%.

 Analyst Upgrades and Downgrades

 Several analysts have commented on the stock.
-Truist Financial restated a “buy” rating and issued a $62.00 price objective on shares of Pfizer in a report on Wednesday, September 13th.
+Morgan Stanley lowered their price objective on shares of Pfizer from $42.00 to $40.00 and set an “equal weight” rating for the company in a report on Wednesday, August 2nd.
+Jefferies Financial Group lowered their target price on shares of Pfizer from $40.00 to $38.00 in a report on Wednesday, August 2nd.
+Barclays lowered their target price on shares of Pfizer from $38.00 to $35.00 in a report on Monday, October 2nd.
 BMO Capital Markets lowered their target price on shares of Pfizer from $45.00 to $44.00 and set an “outperform” rating for the company in a report on Wednesday, August 2nd.
-JPMorgan Chase & Co. lowered their target price on shares of Pfizer from $39.00 to $36.00 and set a “neutral” rating for the company in a report on Friday, October 6th.
-Barclays lowered their target price on shares of Pfizer from $38.00 to $35.00 in a report on Monday, October 2nd.
-Finally, Morgan Stanley lowered their target price on shares of Pfizer from $42.00 to $40.00 and set an “equal weight” rating for the company in a report on Wednesday, August 2nd.
+Finally, StockNews.com started coverage on shares of Pfizer in a report on Thursday, October 5th.
+They set a “hold” rating for the company.
 Twelve investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of $45.88.

 View Our Latest Analysis on Pfizer